Image background for Glen Etive Winter Adventure workshop

 Wednesday: We've saved what looks to be the best weather of the trip for Beinn Starav.
 Its a windy, cloudless day and we head up in the morning reaching the summit just after lunch.
 We stay for a couple of hours of afternoon photography and head down in the late afternoon to get below the snowline before dark.

 Thursday: An overcast day with light showers.
 With everyone tired from the day before we have an easier low level day.
-When the cloud breaks we get some incredible glimpses of the mountains with occasional moments of sunlight making for dramatic photographs.
+When the cloud breaks we get some glimpses of the mountains with occasional moments of sunlight making for dramatic photographs.

 Friday: We get lucky with the weather forecast and meet at 4.30am to do a mountain hike before sunrise.
 We shoot in broken cloudy conditions in the afternoon.
 The photography portion of the trip ends, but we have a final night in our accomodation.

 Saturday: The trip ends in the morning and I will drive south.
-The accomodation is booked for an extra night if you wish to stay.
+The accomodation is booked for an extra night if you wish to stay.#

 Tuition

 There will be plenty of 1-to-1 time both on the hill and back at our accommodation.
 I'm equally comfortable teaching beginner or advanced photographers.
 Hopefully the printing aspect will add an extra dimension to the trip.
 I will be bringing my Canon Pro-1000 so you can all go home with some nice A3 prints of your work.
 Below is a selection from a previous autumn trip in Torridon.
+Those of you who have print collections or images to share with the group are encouraged to do so.

 Fitness and Experience